paulmillr/exoskeleton/README.md

 * All params are allowed for model attributes, for example `model.get('constructor')` [(jashkenas/backbone#1495)](https://github.com/jashkenas/backbone/issues/1495)
 * Support for Bower and Component(1)
 * AMD support
+* Declaratively defined view events which point to non-existing handler functions are no longer tolerated / skipped.
+  Early error is thrown instead.

 ## Differences